enteresanlikk/nodejs-api-starter-kit/README.md

             - config
                 - MongoDBConnection.js (The MongoDb connection is in this file.)
                 - MysqlConnection.js (The Mysql database connection is in this file.)
-                - Routing.js (The routing in the routes/root.js file is being created here.)
                 - Settings.js (Here are the settings for the project.
 Database connection, port setting etc.)
         - controllers
             - IndexController.js (The actions to be done are in this controller file.)